provisioning in japan

-Soft tofu is sold in packages with liquid, while fried versions don't have liquid.
+Most soft tofu sold in groceries is packed with liquid in a plastic tub, while fried versions don't have liquid.
 Tofu spoils quickly and needs to be refrigerated.
 Tofu typically has added ingredients, a combination of stabilizers and coagulants.
 It is high in iron, and can have a high calcium or magnesium content depending on the coagulants (e.g. calcium chloride, calcium sulfate, magnesium sulfate) used in manufacturing.

 Oats is labelled as オートミール (oatmeal) on store packaging.
 Oats is a rarity in Japan, like morning cereal, it's not something locals eat and so this gives them little reason to keep it in stock.
 This doesn't mean it doesn't exist, they have it, but the bags are small.
 Groceries that stock imported products carry Quaker Oats oatmeal, but for me that is the oat equivalent of Skippy peanut butter ー it's too sweet, expensive and over-packaged.

 It's more cost-effective to buy oats online on Amazon or Cuoca.
 Common brands of oats include Tomiz, Alishan and Misshoku's.

 Here is a list of alternatives to oats: